anayan321/amrita/README.md

 # AMRITA
 Welcome to AMRITA github page!
 We are at an early stage of constructing an online database for herbal medicine.
 We hope to work with scientists from various disciplines to construct an online database for herbal medicine so that research community and private sectors could work in collaboration to advance the field.

-or that we need your help with brainstorming and development of the platform!
+Right now we need your help with brainstorming and development of the platform!

 ### Who can contribute ###
 - Researchers who are interested in/actively working on herbal medicine